 This is my 2nd installment of my Work Series Wednesday.
-Every Wednesday I will be sharing stories from my work journey and other work lesson I learned.
+Every Wednesday I will be sharing stories from my work journey and other work lessons I learned.
 This series is called WhitXWorkSeries!

 Make sure to read the 1st Installment: WHY I LEFT THE CORPORATE WORLD